HooverTower.JPG

 Magdalena (Lena) Murray, B.Sc. ~ Graduate Student (Cancer Biology)

 Lena grew up in Madison, Wisconsin.
-She received her B.S. in Biology, with a specialization in Cancer Biology, from The University of Chicago.
-During this time, she worked in the lab of Dr. Susan Cohn, studying DNA damage repair and mitochondrial metabolism in neuroblastoma.
+She holds a B.S. in Biology, with a specialization in Cancer Biology, from The University of Chicago.
+As an undergrad, Lena worked in the lab of Dr. Susan Cohn, studying DNA damage repair and mitochondrial metabolism in neuroblastoma.
 Lena joined the Cancer Biology program at Stanford in 2020.
-She was awarded the Gabilan Fellowship, and was an Honorable Mention for the NSF Graduate Research Fellowship Program.
-Lena is co-first author on an authoritative protocol for the detection of ferroptosis.
+She was awarded the Gabilan Fellowship and was an Honorable Mention for the NSF Graduate Research Fellowship Program.
 For her PhD thesis project, Lena is investigating the transcriptional regulation of ferroptosis.
-She co-authored our study of ferroptosis regulation by the NGLY1/NFE2L1 pathway.
+Lena is co-first author on our ferroptosis detection protocol, co-authored our study of ferroptosis regulation by the NGLY1/NFE2L1 pathway, and has reviewed the connections between CNC-family proteins and ferroptosis regulation.
+In 2024, Lena was awarded a Ruth L. Kirschstein Predoctoral Individual National Research Service Award (F31) that will support the remainder of her PhD research.

 Weaverly Lee, B.Sc. ~ Graduate Student (Biology)

 Weaverly obtained a B.S. in Molecular Biology and Biotechnology from the University of the Philippines in 2018.
 She then worked as a research assistant at the University College London where she studied mouse models of neurodegenerative diseases (Brown et al., 2022; Cleverley et al., 2021; Maza et al., 2021).
 Weaverly joined the Biology PhD program at Stanford in 2021.
 For her thesis project, she is investigating novel therapeutic strategies for glioblastoma. in 2023, Weaverly was awarded a Stanford Graduate Fellowship to support her PhD studies.
 She is co-first author of our detailed ferroptosis detection protocol.
 Her preliminary research also won a presentation prize at the fall 2023 Bay Area Metabolism Meeting.
 Outside the lab, Weaverly co-founded GradMAP, a mentorship program for Filipino students in STEM.
-Weaverly is also a friend to all animals.
+Weaverly is also a great artist - check it out (https://weaverly.myportfolio.com).

 Christian Jordan ~ Undergraduate Researcher